skip to main content

 “But I need a good story,” you might say.
 I feel ya.
 I, too, want to lose myself in a gripping tale.
 I want to care about characters and their objectives.
 When they meet horrific ends, I want to feel a sense of loss.

-Terrifier hardly offers that.
-Terrifier 2, however, has a stronger (if overlong) story and developed, more sympathetic, less disposable characters—while remaining a loony, gloriously gory circus.
+Terrifier 2, actually, has a stronger (if overlong) story and developed, more sympathetic, less disposable characters—while remaining a loony, gloriously gory circus—and Terrifier 3 followed suit.
 It’s still not high art, but these movies don’t shoot for Oscars.

 Anyway, art is subjective, and it’s okay for a film to be no more than a wild, shocking ride.